 - Lost driving privileges.
 A DUI commonly results in a driver’s license suspension for six months to a year and mandatory substance abuse treatment program participation.
 Your lawyer might be able to argue that you need a hardship license so that you don’t fall behind in your studies.

-Call a Florida Defense DUI Attorney Before You Leave the State!
+Call a Fort Lauderdale Defense DUI Attorney Before You Leave the State!

 With all that’s at stake, you cannot afford to leave Florida without resolving your DUI charge.
 Board-certified criminal trial attorney Robert David Malove offers free consultations and affordable payment plans to clients accused of DUI.
 You risk nothing by contacting us to review the charges against you.
 Contact us online or call us today at 954-861-0384 for a free assessment of your case.